-Scrum is a framework for an iterative development.
+Scrum is a framework for iterative development.
 Sprints are short iterations (two or three weeks long) in which required functionalities need to be developed and the next product increment should be ready at the end of the sprint.

 Product owners plan however larger versions, releases.
 They require more time and therefore release typically integrates 3-4 sprints.
 Such releases are marked as Minimum Viable Products sometimes.
-Consider, please, that term release in this article doesn’t mean a deploy.
+Consider, please, that term release in this article doesn’t mean a deployment.

 Agile planning is however based on as late as a possible principle.
 That means: “Do not provide a lot of details for Release #2 or backlog as there will be the changes anyway.“.